yuvayna/Guild-Tag-checker-/README.md

-# 🤖 GuildTag Bot Checker
+# 🤖 GuildTag Bot Checker (This project no longer works in its current state ❌)